Content

 Moving to Spain with EU Citizenship

-Citizens of the European Union are eligible for Spanish permanent residency after five years of legal residence in the country.
-Unlike applicants from non-EU countries, EU passport holders are not required to justify their stay through work, study, or family grounds.
-Instead, they must register their residence and prove they have sufficient financial means to support themselves in Spain or intend to engage in economic or professional activity.
+Citizens of the European Union may qualify for long-term status in Spain after five years of legal stay in the country.
+Unlike applicants from non-EU countries, EU passport holders are not required to justify their presence through employment, studies, or family grounds.
+Instead, they must register with the relevant authorities and demonstrate sufficient financial resources or an intention to engage in economic or professional activity.

 How to Obtain Permanent Residency in Spain with the Right to Work

-A foreign national may initially obtain a temporary residence and work permit through:
+A foreign national may initially obtain legal status and work authorization through:

-Once permanent residency is granted, the right to work becomes unrestricted, regardless of the type of previous residence permit.
+Once long-term resident status is granted, the right to work becomes unrestricted, regardless of the immigration category previously held.

-A Spanish permanent residence card only permits regular long-term residence within Spain.
-However, it serves as a Schengen visa substitute, allowing visa-free travel across the European Union and Schengen Area, provided the «90/180-day rule» is observed — no more than 90 days of stay in other countries within any 180-day period.
+A Spanish long-term resident card permits indefinite stay in the country.
+In addition, it functions as a Schengen travel document, allowing visa-free movement throughout the European Union and the Schengen Area, provided the 90/180-day rule is respected — no more than 90 days of stay in other countries within any 180-day period.

 While Permanent Residency does not grant the right to live in another EU country, Spanish residents often have better chances of being approved for residence permits elsewhere in the EU, since Spanish immigration authorities have already conducted extensive background checks.
 In addition, international lawyers can assist you with preparing the required documentation and provide full support throughout the entire application process.